farhatamannaislam/designer-hub-frontend/README.md

 * We need to go to 'Deploy' Tab, choose GitHub as 'deployment method' and the find the repository.
 * After connecting the repo we have to click 'Deploy Branch'
 * Heroku will build the application then.
 When the build is finished we can see the app by clicking 'Open App'

+# Connect React Frontend and API backend

+* When we set up the workspace and a basic deploy to Heroku is done, we canc onnect react workspace to our AI.
+* In the Heroku dashboard wehave to go to the API application settings
+* In 'Settings' we have to add a new Config Var called 'CLIENT_ORIGIN'.
+The value would be the URL for our deployed React application.
+* Then we need to add another Config Var called 'CLIENT_ORIGIN_DEV' and its value would be URL of our Gitpod preview link.
+* In front end workspace we need to install Axios.
+* We need to create a directory named 'API' and inside it a file called 'axiosDefaults'.
+* We need to import axios at the top of the file.
+* We have to define our base URL which is the URL of our deployed API project.
+* We have to set the content-type header to multi-part/form-data as the API will need to deal with images as well as text in it's requests.
+* In order to avoid any CORS issues, we need to set withCredentials to True.
+* Finally we need to import this file into App.js to be used across all pages.

+# Fork the Repository

+It is possible to make an independent copy of a GitHub Repository by forking the GitHub account.
+The copy can then be viewed and edited without affecting the original repository.
+To fork the repository the steps are given:

+After logging in to GitHub, we need to locate the repository.
+On the top right side of the page there is a 'Fork' button.
+We need to click on the button to create a copy of the original repository.

+# Clone the Repository

+In order to create a clone, we need to click on the 'Code' button inside the selected repository and then select the 'Clone' option from the dropdown list.
+This clone copy will continue to synchronize with the original repository.

+# Credits
+* React BootStrap Documentation
+* Stack Overflow
+* W3C School
+* React Docmentation
+* Code Institute Moments walkthrough Project

+# Acknowledgments

+* My mentor Antonio Rodriguez for his precious guidance and advice.
+* Code Institute Tutors and slack Community for their support, guiding and valuable information.